 When I first created our Best Credit Card Offers page, about 6 years ago, I included mini reviews with each card.
 Since then I’ve done a poor job at keeping that going.
 To fix that, I’m working on adding mini reviews to each card, one bank at a time.
-Since I had exactly zero mini reviews for the Capital One cards despite them having a number of excellent signup offers, I decided to start there.
+Since I had exactly zero mini reviews for the Capital One cards despite them having a number of excellent early spend bonus offers, I decided to start there.
 What follows are the mini reviews that can also be found in the Capital One section of our Best Offers page.
 Expect to see similar updates for other banks in the near future.

 A note about Capital One credit card applications

 When you apply for a Capital One credit card, you’ll usually get hard inquiries on all three credit bureau reports (most banks pull from just one or two).
 This can be an issue if you already have a lot of inquiries.
 Some who apply for cards often like to balance out their inquiries by applying for cards from issuers that pull from different bureaus in order to avoid getting denied for future applications due to “too many recent inquiries”.
 If you only apply for a few cards per year, this is probably not going to be an issue for you.
 To see which credit bureaus each bank pulls from in your state, search the CreditBoards Credit Pulls Database.